 Ham was transferred to the National Zoo in Washington, D.C. in 1963 and spent 17 years in solitude.
 He then spent three years at the North Carolina Zoo in the company of other chimps before dying on Jan.
 19, 1983 at age 25, young for a chimpanzee.
 The Smithsonian Institution hoped to put his body on display before public outrage forced them to reconsider.

 “Talk about death without dignity,” wrote The Washington Post.
 “Talk about dreadful precedents — it should be enough to make any space veteran more than a little nervous about how he is going to be treated in the posthumous by and by.”

 After an autopsy, Ham’s skeleton was removed and is today kept in the National Museum of Health and Medicine in Maryland.
 The rest of his remains were buried at the International Space Hall of Fame in Alamogordo, New Mexico — where it all began.

-“Alan Shepard was a hero, no doubt about that,” Ralph Morse, who photographed Ham for LIFE, said.
+“Alan Shepard was a hero, no doubt about that,” Ralph Morse, who photographed Ham the chimp for LIFE, said.
 “But whenever people call Shepard the first American in space, I like to remind them of a chimpanzee who beat him to it.”